Blog > How to Calculate Days Sales Outstanding (DSO)

 Dissolving a customer relationship may be challenging, especially if you’ve worked with them for a long time.
 In this case, you can discuss these invoice issues with them before taking these measures.

-Enhancing your company’s cash flow
+5. Improve your overall cash flow

 A healthy flow of funds will keep your business in operation and help you avoid becoming one of the 82% of small businesses that fail due to poor cash flow.
+Understanding and actively managing your DSO gives you a clear window into your collections efficiency, your customers’ financial health, and your business’s ability to sustain growth over time.

 Speed up collections with EBizCharge